build-server-protocol/build-server-protocol/website/generated/docs/extensions/rust.md

   /** The source ID of the dependency, `null` for the root package and path dependencies. */ source?: string;

-  /** Correspond to source files which can be compiled into a crate from this package.
+  /** Corresponds to source files which can be compiled into a crate from this package.
    * Contains only resolved targets without conflicts. */
-  targets: RustBuildTarget[];
+  resolvedTargets: RustBuildTarget[];

   /** Same as `targets`, but contains all targets from this package.
    * `targets` should be the subset of `allTargets`. */